Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-racial.md

 - **Mighty Roar**

     Instead of exhaling destructive energy, you can expend a use of your Breath Weapon trait to roar, forcing each creature of your choice within 30 feet of you to make a Wisdom saving throw (DC 8 + your proficiency bonus + your Charisma modifier).
-A target automatically succeeds on the save if it can’t hear or see you.
+A target automatically succeeds on the save if it can't hear or see you.
 On a failed save, a target becomes frightened for 1 minute.
 If the frightened target takes any damage, it can repeat the saving throw, ending the effect on itself on a success.

 ### Dragon Hide